elixirscript/elixirscript.github.io-hugo/content/post/elixirscript-0.26.0-released.md

 ## Removed `JS.import`

 `JS.import` is also no more.
-External JavaScript modules now must be defined in configuration.
+External JavaScript modules are now defined in configuration.
 A new configuration, `js_modules` is where they go.

 ```elixir
 js_modules: [